Skip to main content

 val request = WemapMapSDK.instance

-.map(19158, "GUHTU6TYAWWQHUSR5Z5JZNMXX") // here you have to specify your mapID and token
+.mapData(19158, "GUHTU6TYAWWQHUSR5Z5JZNMXX") // Specify your mapID and token here

 .observeOn(AndroidSchedulers.mainThread())